Andrettin/Wyrmsun/readme.txt

 - Improved the performance of AI worker resource gathering assignment.

 * Buildings
-- Building construction buttons now display whether the building can store resources.
+- Building construction buttons now display whether the building can store resources, as well as resource processing bonuses.

 * Map Editor
 - Fixed crash when placing a Settlement Site in the editor.